Posts Tagged ‘science’

 Saturday, January 27th, 2007

-Biological art is a broad term that covers artistic engagement with the knowledge and tools of life sciences.
-This is a growing field of research in which the manipulation of living systems is performed for the creation of artwork for cultural discussion.
+This is a growing field of research in which the manipulation of living systems is performed for the creation of ar

 UWA is recognised as the leader in this field.
 The University provides a space where biological art can be pursued within a scientific setting; through the establishment in the year 2000 of SymbioticA: the art and science collaborative research laboratory within the School of Anatomy and Human Biology.